philosophicles/CamdramDataWarehouse/Readme.md

 * Show categories: Camdram allows the creator of show listings to choose a category, such as drama, comedy, or musical.
 This property is currently not used much or at all in the Camdram web user interface, and it is possible that some show listing creators do not set it correctly.

-### Fact tables
+### Fact types

 1. Performances

-This fact table contains a row for every discrete performance happening in a venue at a specific datetime, of a single production.
+A row for every discrete performance happening in a venue at a specific datetime, of a single production.

+This is a powerful fact for analysing most angles of _what has happened_.
+It's not a good choice for most questions related to participation levels, though, because the same people tend to participate in many different performances (and aren't identified individually here).

-_Other facts coming soon..._
+_Other facts coming soon, primarily to tackle participation..._

 ### Measure information